Trump's redistricting fight could broaden and last a while with Texas and California as epicenters

 “When Donald Trump calls, they say, ‘Yes, sir.
 Right away,’” Illinois Gov. JB Pritzker said Tuesday.

 Republicans currently hold 25 of Texas' 38 U.S. House seats.
-The GOP replacement map is drawn to boost Republicans to 30 seats and reduce Democrats to eight.
+The GOP replacement map is drawn to give Republicans five more seats.
 Republicans' current advantage of nearly 2-to-1 already is a wider partisan gap than the 2024 presidential results: Trump won 56.1% of Texas ballots, while Democrat Kamala Harris received 42.5%.

 The Texas House will convene again Friday.

 In California, Democrats are looking into a plan to secure 48 of 52 congressional seats.
-That’s up from the 43 seats — about 83% of the House delegation.
-Like Texas, the existing party gap outpaces the statewide presidential split in 2024: Harris got 58.5% of the vote to Trump's 38.3%.
+That’s up from the 43 seats.
+The existing party gap outpaces the statewide presidential split in 2024: Harris got 58.5% of the vote to Trump's 38.3%.

-Newsom has said he wants to advance partisan redistricting but won’t move ahead if Texas pauses its efforts.
-California's plan, though, would need approval from lawmakers and voters, who may be skeptical to give it after handing redistricting power to an independent commission years ago.
+Newsom has said he won’t move ahead if Texas pauses its efforts.
+But he and legislative Democrats face a tight timeline to advance their plan.
+Once they hit go, several hurdles await.

 And opposition has formed quickly.